 A strong and tight triangle choke is a weapon everyone should have in their jiu jitsu arsenal.
 It is an attack that can lead you to victory if done right.
 A tight triangle requires us to solve some central problems during the application.
 Let’s go through some tips to make your triangle tighter and get you more taps.

-To have a tight triangle, it’s essential to create a proper angle and remove your opponent’s shoulder from the lock.
-Plant your free foot on your opponent’s hip, grab your shin, and then pivot so that you are perpendicular to him.
+To have a tight triangle, it’s essential to create the appropriate angle and ensure that your opponent’s shoulder is not inside the triangle.
+Position your free foot on your opponent’s hip, grab your lower leg, and then pivot so that you are across him.
 You should look directly into your opponent’s ear.

-When you have a proper angle, you should eliminate the shoulder.
-Place your knee on the shoulder inside the triangle and push yourself until the shoulder is no longer inside the triangle.
-To do this, your feet should be pointing in the same direction, perpendicular to your opponent.
-From this position, lock a figure-four triangle, grab your opponent’s head and squeeze for the finish.
+Once you have a good angle, you should work on removing his shoulder from the triangle.
+Your knee should be positioned on the shoulder within the triangle.
+Push yourself until the shoulder is no longer inside the triangle.
+It is important that your feet are pointing the same way, across your opponent.
+From this position, you can lock a full triangle and go for the finish!

 Here’s a video from Lachlan Giles explaining how to eliminate larger opponent’s shoulder from the triangle: